devtron-labs/devtron/docs/user-guide/applications.md

 ### Preface

-In Argo CD, a user manages one dashboard for each Argo CD app.
-Therefore, with multiple apps, the process becomes cumbersome for the user to manage several dashboards.
+In Argo CD, a user manages one dashboard for one ArgoCD instance.
+Therefore, with multiple ArgoCD instances, the process becomes cumbersome for the user to manage several dashboards.

 With Devtron, you get an entire Argo CD app listing in one place.
 This listing includes:
 * Apps deployed using [GitOps](../reference/glossary.md#gitops) on Devtron